 2. Calories you eat versus calories you burn.

-Just about every diet out there can work for you.
+Everybody will try to convince about their diet secrets, but just about every diet out there can work for you.
 It’s just a matter of which diet you believe will be sustainable and enjoyable for you.
 It’s not the diet itself that makes the biggest difference.
 So, don’t get confused if one person says this or that diet is “the best” and another person says that it didn’t work for them.

 All diets have what I call common “organizing principles” that make them work.
 What’s the most significant common organizing principle?
 They’ll make sure you don’t eat more food than you’re burning while making sure you’re eating enough to stay healthy.